-While SAP FI deals with a company's accounting and internal and external reporting, SAP CO supports processes to plan, report on, and monitor costs from business operations.
+While SAP FI deals with a company's accounting and internal and external reporting, SAP CO supports processes to plan, report on and monitor costs from business operations.
 SAP CO can be instrumental in improving the company's profitability.
-Like SAP FI, SAP CO is comprised of sub-modules that handle specific processes:
+Similar to SAP FI, SAP CO is comprised of sub-modules that handle specific processes:

-- Cost Elements provides an overview of all the company's costs and revenues based on profit and loss statements, which are also known as income statements.
-Cost element accounting describes the origin of the costs, and the cost elements represent specific costs that the company incurs.
+- Cost Elements, which provides an overview of all the company's costs and revenues based on profit and loss statements -- also known as income statements.
+Cost element accounting describes the origin of the costs.
+Cost elements represent specific costs that the company incurs.

 - Cost Centers deals with the costs associated with the company's internal divisions or departments, such as sales, production, marketing or human resources.
-Cost Centers involves only expenses, not revenues.
+Cost Centers involve only expenses, not revenues.

 - Profit Centers handles all of the cost data related to the company's business lines.
-It deals with both expenses and revenues, unlike Cost Centers, which deals only with expenses.
-For example, a global consumer products company may use Profit Centers for health products, soaps and detergents, cosmetics, food and beverages, and so on.
+It deals with both expenses and revenues -- unlike Cost Centers, which deals only with expenses.

-- Internal Orders is used to manage the costs for smaller internal projects or non-fixed assets -- for example, a limited-time marketing campaign.
+- Internal Orders is used to manage the costs for smaller internal projects or non-fixed assets -- like a limited-time marketing campaign, for example.

 - Profitability Analysis enables the company to analyze the profitability of its products.
-For example, Profitability Analysis can be useful for making decisions on matters like product pricing, distribution channels, or target market segments.
-It also allows levels of detail in analyzing profitability, such as for each region or country, product types and distribution channels, down to individual customer profitability.
+For example, Profitability Analysis can be useful for making decisions on matters like product pricing, distribution channels and target market segments.
+It also allows levels of detail in analyzing profitability, such as for each region or country, product types and distribution channels or individual customer profitability.